NgiapPuoyKoh/student-resource-tool/README.md

 ## Strategy

 A minimal viable product that works well on a mobile device and desktop for students.
-Single page with sections selected for better user experience.
+Single page with topic sections selected for better user experience.

 The content is easy to update by the curator.
-Utilize Bootstrap 4 framework for faster development and easy code maintenance.
+Utilize the Bootstrap 4 framework for faster development and easy code maintenance.

 ## Scope

-Content answers to most FAQs on the community slack channel.The content is categorized using topics.

 A single-page web site will simplify and provide a positive user experience.

+The content consists of answers to FAQs and important concepts categorized by topic.

 Content is accessed using buttons and hyperlinks to access curated material and videos.